 - 1. How did you feel this scenario went? - 2.
 Review understanding of scenario learning objectives. - a.
 Was the scene safe?
 Explain. - b.
 What actions are required when an altercation is suspected? - c.
 What body isolation precautions were appropriate? - d.
 What is the nature of the patient's condition? - e.
 Did you require additional EMS assistance?
 Why or why not? - f.
+What did you discover during your Primary Survey? - g.
+What information did you gather while performing History Taking? - h.
+What was your transport decision?
+Why? - i.
 If you could "do over," would you do anything differently? - 3.
 Summary/Take Away Points: - a.
-"Today you analyzed the scene for a 22-year-old pregnant female found in a public restroom of a local college after an apparent altercation.
+"Today you analyzed the scene, performed a Scene Size-up and Primary Survey for a 22-year-old pregnant female found in a public restroom of a local college after an apparent altercation.
 What is one thing you learned from participating in this scenario that you will take with you into your EMS practice?"
 (Each student must share something different from what the others' share.)